 In order to meet our value-added investment objectives, we focus primarily on the long-term performance of the total portfolio rather than the performance of isolated asset classes or individual investment departments.
 We call this the Total Portfolio Approach.
 Under this approach we assess each investment according to its underlying risk/return attributes or “economic exposures rather than asset class.”

 Active investments, such as real estate, infrastructure, private equity and private debt are made only if we are confident that their risk/return characteristics will outperform the assets that must be sold to fund the investments.
 We believe this promotes better investment decision making.
-As of December 31, 2013, Public Equities make up 32.1% of the CPP Fund.
+As of March 31, 2014, Public Equities made up 29.9% of the CPP Fund.
 Our current asset mix is as follows:

 CPPIB believes that the “asset allocation” approach to investing tends to create pressure, possibly at inopportune times, to buy or dispose of illiquid investments in order to stay close to allocation targets.